 The Science Behind Intermittent Fasting

 Fasting is nothing new — in fact, the concept dates back to ancient times.
-But the structured method of intermittent fasting (IF), in which you restrict your day's eating to within a specific timeframe, has gained popularity recently with the rise of the keto diet.
+But the structured method of intermittent fasting (IF), in which you restrict eating to within a specific timeframe (certain hours of the day or days of the week), has gained popularity recently with the rise of the keto diet.
 The idea is that abstaining from food for longer-than-normal periods of time helps put your body into a state of ketosis, prompting it to burn fat for energy rather than carbohydrates.

 "Perhaps rather than a rigid 'no food after 4:00 p.m.' rule, the old adage 'breakfast like a king, lunch like a merchant and supper like a pauper' would be something to try in your own lifestyle."

-Dr. Crupain points to an October 2013 study published in the International Journal of Obesity, which monitored the eating habits of 420 individuals over a 20-week weight-loss program.
+Dr. Crupain points to a larger study published October 2013 in the International Journal of Obesity, which monitored the eating habits of 420 individuals over a 20-week weight-loss program.
 Participants consumed the same food but were grouped into two categories: early-eaters, who consumed their lunch before 3:00 p.m., and late-eaters, who dined after that time.
-Researchers found that those who ate earlier lost significantly more weight — 25 percent more to be exact — than those who ate later.
+Researchers found that those who ate earlier lost significantly more weight — 25 percent more to be exact — than those who ate later in the day.